bitnami/charts/bitnami/redis-cluster/README.md

 ### To 5.0.0

-This major version updates the Redis&trade; docker image version used from `6.0` to `6.2`, the new stable version.
+This major version updates the Redis&reg; docker image version used from `6.0` to `6.2`, the new stable version.
 There are no major changes in the chart and there shouldn't be any breaking changes in it as `6.2` breaking changes center around some command and behaviour changes.
-For more information, please refer to [Redis&trade; 6.2 release notes](https://raw.githubusercontent.com/redis/redis/6.2/00-RELEASENOTES).
+For more information, please refer to [Redis&reg; 6.2 release notes](https://raw.githubusercontent.com/redis/redis/6.2/00-RELEASENOTES).

 ### To 4.0.0